m-downing/flow_demo/src/design-system/_Documentation/TailwindGridSystem.md

 ## Grid Fundamentals

-Our design system leverages Tailwind's powerful grid utilities to create flexible, responsive layouts.
+This design system leverages Tailwind's powerful grid utilities to create flexible, responsive layouts.
 We primarily use a 12-column grid system for maximum flexibility.

 ### Basic Grid Setup